You are here

 - Between 1 April 2015 and 1 November 2015 at 14 Colne Road, Enfield, London, Hillgreen Care Limited failed in its duty under Regulation 13 to establish and/or operate effectively systems and processes to prevent abuse of service users and thereby failed to protect those service users from abuse.
 Consequently a service user at the care home sustained avoidable harm.

-Please note that CQC will be applying to the court pursuant to Part 6 of the Criminal Procedure Rules 2015 (as amended) and s1(1) of the Sexual Offences (Amendment) Act 1992, to protect the anonymity of certain persons involved in this case.
+At a hearing on 29 June, CQC applied to the court pursuant to Part 6 of the Criminal Procedure Rules 2015 (as amended) and s1(1) of the Sexual Offences (Amendment) Act 1992, to protect the anonymity of certain persons involved in this case.

-We therefore put you on notice of the application and attach a copy of the prosecution note on reporting which sets out why the application is being made.
+We attach copies of the court order and of the prosecution note on reporting which sets out why the application was made.

 - Last updated: